astrandb/automower_hass/README.md

 ## Acknowledgements

-This integration is inspired by walthowd and others
+This integration is inspired by @walthowd and others